 If you’ve tasted sour cherries in the past, it’s probably been in a tart, cobbler or preserves.
 Since we don’t eat a ton of desserts around here, I wanted to highlight the cherries in a savory recipe.

-There are a couple of fish taco stands that we have fallen in love with, one here in in Utah and one in Ventura, California.
+There are a couple of fish taco stands that we have fallen in love with, one here in Utah (Lone Star Taqueria) and one in Ventura, California (Spencer Makenzie's).
 If you’re within 50 miles of either of them, make the drive.
 You won’t be sorry.
 But I can almost guarantee that you won’t find a tart cherry and mango salsa at either fish taco joint, which is reason enough to make these tacos at home!